Baton Rouge Area Foundation

 • Review BRAF's published research reports on education and community safety

-• Directly reference how your program responds to specific findings
+• Directly reference how your programme responds to specific findings

 • Use similar data and terminology in your application